 The ICT sector is, at national level, the most mature standardization sector.
-Luxembourg is notably registered as "0-member" of ISO/IEC JTC 1, and 72 delegates from Luxembourg are currently involved in international and European technical committees from the ICT sector.
-Among them, 49 are directly involved in Smart ICT and/or Digital Trust related technical committees (Cloud Computing: 13; Internet of Things: 6; Big Data: 7; Digital Trust: 35).
+Luxembourg is notably registered as "O-member" of ISO/IEC JTC 1, and 78 delegates from Luxembourg are currently involved in international and European technical committees from the ICT sector.
+Among them, 58 experts are involved in Smart ICT and/or Digital Trust related technical committees (Cloud Computing: 15; Internet of Things: 7; Big Data: 10; Digital Trust: 37).
+Please note that some experts are the members of more than one technical committee.
 However, considering the rich and vibrant ecosystem of organizations involved in the ICT sector in Luxembourg, ILNAS believes that the active technical committees in Smart ICT standardization could still attract more national stakeholders and make them benefit from related opportunities.
 In this way, ILNAS, with the support of ANEC GIE, is following closely the Smart ICT related technical committees, listed below, in order to provide the most relevant information to the national ICT community and to facilitate their involvement in the technical committees.

-- ISO/IEC JTC 1 SC 38 Cloud Computing and Distributed Platforms - ISO/IEC JTC 1 WG 7 Sensor Networks (will be integrated to ISO/IEC JTC 1 SC 41 in the beginning of June 2017) - ISO/IEC JTC 1 WG 10 Internet of Things (will be integrated to ISO/IEC JTC 1 SC 41 in the beginning of June 2017) - ISO/IEC JTC 1 SC 41 Internet of Things and related Technologies - ISO/IEC JTC 1 WG 9 Big Data - And the committees related to Digital Trust
+- ISO/IEC JTC 1 SC 38 Cloud Computing and Distributed Platforms; - ISO/IEC JTC 1 SC 41 Internet of Things and related Technologies; - ISO/IEC JTC 1 WG 9 Big Data; - And the committees related to Digital Trust.

 ILNAS, with the support of ANEC GIE, actively contributes to inform them and support their normative steps.
-The opportunities presented in this Chapter should be seen by national stakeholders as a series of proposals, which could lead to go further and to engage in future actions in order to more rapidly take advantage of standardization.
+The opportunities presented in this chapter should be seen by national stakeholders as a series of proposals, which could lead to go further and to engage in future actions in order to more rapidly take advantage of standardization.
 The opportunities listed below are available at the national level, according to the interests of the stakeholders in the Smart ICT sector.